- About the Center

 Kyle M. Kampman, MD, Director and Medical Director of the Addiction Treatment and Medication Development Division, graduated from Northwestern University in 1981 and Tulane University School of Medicine in 1985.
 He interned at the National Naval Medical Center at Bethesda Maryland and served as a general medical officer in the Navy from 1985 until 1990.
 He came to the University of Pennsylvania and served as a resident in psychiatry from 1990 until 1993.
 He then completed a fellowship in Addiction Psychiatry.
 In 1994 he joined the faculty in the Department of Psychiatry as an assistant professor.
 He was promoted to associate professor in 2003.
 Dr. Kampman has conducted clinical research and published a number of papers on the treatment of addictive disorders.
 He is a principal investigator of a project in the Cocaine Medication Development Center and has conducted a number of National Institute on Drug Abuse (NIDA)- funded clinical trials evaluating pharmacotherapies for the treatment of cocaine dependence.
 His current research interests include the evaluation and treatment of cocaine withdrawal symptoms.
 He is currently evaluating the usefulness of topiramate for the treatment of cocaine and alcohol dependence, quetiapine for the treatment of alcohol dependence and a vaccine for the treatment of cocaine dependence.

 Daniel D. Langleben, MD, Associate Professor of Psychiatry.
-Select the link to view Dr. Langleben's recent publications.
+Click this link to view Dr. Langleben's recent publications.

 James R. McKay, PhD, Director of the Continuing Care and Assessment Division, is a Professor of Psychology in Psychiatry at the University of Pennsylvania, and the Scientific Director of the Penn Center for Studies of Addiction.
 He is also the Director of the Center on the Continuum of Care in the Addictions at Penn, and the Director of the Center of Excellence in Substance Abuse Treatment and Education (CESATE) at the Philadelphia Veterans Affairs Medical Center (VA).
 He is the recipient of an Independent Scientist (K02) Award from the National Institute on Drug Abuse (NIDA), as well numerous research grants from NIDA and the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 Dr. McKay is the author or co-author of over 110 peer reviewed journal articles and 21 book chapters.
 His work has included evaluations of continuing care treatments for alcohol and cocaine use disorders, comparisons of outcomes following inpatient and outpatient treatments, evaluations of ASAM and other patient placement criteria, and the identification of factors over time that predict relapse following substance abuse treatment.
 Dr. McKay has also conducted studies on several methodological issues, including whether randomized and nonrandomized treatment comparisons yield similar results.
 He has been a member of NIDA’s Health Services Grant Review Committee, and is currently a member of the Scientific Panel of Advisors, Butler Center for Research, Hazelden Foundation, and a Consultant to the Caron Foundation.
 Dr. McKay’s current research efforts are focused on the development and evaluation of flexible, extended approaches to the long-term management of addiction.